 It’s impossible to overstate the importance of quality training in health care and education.
 CBU’s School of Education and Health (SEH) is dedicated to giving students the skills and knowledge they need to make a difference in people’s lives and shape the future.
 SEH trains students to be on the front lines of these essential services.

 SEH students get much more than just informative, in-class lectures, they get hands-on experience.
-CBU has strong relationships with the Nova Scotia Health Authority, Cape Breton Victoria Regional School Board and Government Departments, providing students with access to world-class on-site practicums and formal training.
+CBU has strong relationships with the Nova Scotia Health Authority, Cape Breton-Victoria Regional Centre for Education and Government Departments, providing students with access to world-class on-site practicums and formal training.

 Through these real-life working situations, CBU students graduate with the confidence to make a difference in a meaningful career.
 Whether you want to be hands-on in the operating room as a nurse, or educate our next generation as a teacher, CBU helps you reach your goals.

 As Dean of the School of Education and Health I wish to welcome all new, returning and prospective students to our School.
 It’s impossible to overstate the importance of professional fields such as quality education and health care.
 If you’ve always wanted to make a real difference in the world, CBU’s School of Education and Health is the place for you.
 Whether you want to be hands-on in the community or operating room as a nurse, keep people safe as health inspector, become a dietician, or educate the next generation as a teacher, CBU will help you get there!